-The two operating modes: Python Scripting and Parameter Editor – allow a powerful diversity of line styles and results.
-Line styles such as Japanese big brush, cartoon, blueprint, thickness-with-depth are already pre-scripted in Python.
-The Parameter Editor mode allows intuitive editing of features such as dotted lines and easy setup of multiple line types and edge definitions.
-On top of all of that, with the introduction of line style modifiers, the sky is the limit!
+Freestyle can generate a powerful diversity of line styles and results.
+There are currently, two ways to define the way lines look; the first uses a series of parameter to create a Line Style.
+This mode allows intuitive editing of features such as dotted lines and easy setup of multiple line types and edge definitions.
+On top of all of that, with line style modifiers, the sky is the limit!

 The Big Picture

-A view map can have multiple line sets.
+A view map can have multiple Line Sets.

 A line set controls which line types and selections will be rendered, from lines based on your scene.

-Each line set uses one line style (which can be shared between multiple line sets).
+Each line set uses one line style (which can be shared between multiple Line Sets).

-A line style tells FreeStyle how to render the linked line sets in terms of color, alpha, thickness and other aspects.
+A line style tells Freestyle how to render the linked Line Sets in terms of color, alpha, thickness and other aspects.

 Only faced mesh objects are supported.
-The following kinds of meshes are ignored:

 No edges at face intersections are detected yet.

-FreeStyle rendering results do not have any Z depth information.
+Freestyle rendering results do not have any Z depth information.

 Panoramic cameras are not supported.